3dml-team12/3dml-team12-2022/README.md

 # StyleNeRF: A Style-based 3D-Aware Generator for High-resolution Image Synthesis </sub>

 This project is a submission for Machine Learning for 3D data course.
-We mention the part we rewritten the code in the report and all others are directly borrowed from the official code.
+We clearly state that our work is more closer to rewriting the code instead of implementation.
+All other parts except the part mentioned in the report are directly borrowed from the official code, remaining the whole pipeline.
 Note that the code is borrowed from https://github.com/facebookresearch/StyleNeRF.

 ## Requirements
 * Python 3.7